 The Mass of the Resurrection was celebrated November 27 in the chapel of the Congonhas Cemetery in São Paulo, Brazil, immediately followed by burial in the Congregation’s plot.
-A Memorial Mass in the Church of Our Lady of Loretto at Saint Mary’s, Notre Dame, Indiana will take place at a future date.
+A Memorial Mass in the Church of Our Lady of Loretto at Saint Mary’s, Notre Dame, Indiana was held on December 19, 2019.

 Read the memories shared at Sister Anne’s memorial.

 Word has been received of the death of Sister Anne Veronica Horner Hoe, CSC, who died the morning of November 26, 2019, in Hospital Samaritano, São Paulo, Brazil.
 Sister Anne entered the Congregation from São Paulo on January 20, 1979.
 Her initial profession of vows took place on March 5, 1982.

 Please join us in prayer for Sister as we renew our faith in the resurrected Jesus and strengthen our hope that all the departed will be raised to eternal life.